blitz-research/dawnxr/README.md

 Adds a dawn openxr platform that should work the same as existing d3d12, vulkan etc openxr platforms.
 'Steals' the d3d11 platform defines to achieve this though.

-Must be used with this fork of dawn: https://github.com/blitz-research/dawn
+Must be used with the 'openxr' branch of this fork of dawn: https://github.com/blitz-research/dawn

 Uses the webgpu dawn c++ wrappers.